Reasons to abandon Nagios

 IT has changed and monitoring needs to scale like never before

 In addition, IT environments are becoming increasingly complex and a growing number of people benefit from monitoring that is easy to use.
 The many manual processes in Nagios are a real problem, especially with regard to new technologies and the limitations for potential users who are not members of IT Teams.

 The cause is often to be found in Nagios' outdated architecture.
 Although Nagios is built as an extendable framework, the administration of its plug-ins and add-ons is time-consuming and resembles a vicious circle.
-With every update the configuration effort increases.
-Over the past few years Nagios has delivered small improvements time and again, but it lags behind in development compared to other tools, and it is becoming increasingly difficult for Nagios to keep up with the dynamics of the modern IT world.
+With every update, the configuration effort increases.
+Over the past few years, Nagios has delivered small improvements time and again, but it lags behind in development compared to other tools.
+It is becoming increasingly difficult for Nagios to keep up with the dynamics of the modern IT world.